neerajjain123/OCAJPDOC/amazon/qes.md

 **Another Answer**
-While working with MTN cameroon wimax solution I was reposnsible to write SOW and get the customer signoff before sending to the project team.
+While working with MTN cameroon wimax solution I was responsible to write SOW and get the customer signoff before sending to the project team.
 Since this was my first project I created the SOW and and send it to customer review.
 After first review I have forward the SOW to the project team.
 I made a mistake to get the final signoff before sending it to the project manager.
-Later when team went to the UAT, cutomer were requesting the feature for location based charging.
+Later when team went to the UAT, customer were requesting the feature for location based charging.
 Out of the feature for location was not enough execute the UAT and needed a quite good development.
-Customer said that they never signed off the SOW and insited on the feature from day one.
+Customer said that they never signed off the SOW and insisted on the feature from day one.

 My mistake cost me almost 3 weeks of extra work for the team and I almost lost my job.
-But I learned my lession and only only I started taking isgnoff from the SOW but UAT testcases need to be agreed and signed off before project handover to the prokject manager.
+But I learned my lesson and only only I started taking signoff from the SOW but UAT testcases need to be agreed and signed off before project handover to the project manager.

 ## Question 18 (Are right Alot)